Foundational Principles

 Most AI product teams fail for structural reasons, not technical ones.
 The tool you choose matters less than the organizational clarity around who owns what.

-- Chrono Innovation: “By week three, nobody knew who owned evaluation quality.
+One team’s experience captures the pattern (Chrono Innovation): “By week three, nobody knew who owned evaluation quality.
 By week five, model selection decisions bottlenecked the product roadmap.
 By week six, someone shipped a feature without checking whether the cost was sustainable.”
+That’s the default trajectory when teams adopt agents without restructuring ownership.
+Only 1 in 5 companies has a mature governance model for autonomous AI agents despite rapid adoption plans (Deloitte, 2026).

 Clear roles with explicit authority, clear decision rights, and clear escalation paths — across both engineering and product.
 These are more important than which model or framework you choose.